bvaughn123/test_stuff/README.md

 ## Notes:
 1. The PoC is functional.
-2. Implementation with AWX can be achieved via any workflow, pipeline, ect.
+2. The workflow implemented via AWX can be achieved via any workflow, pipeline, ect.
 3. Utilizing ST stig kickstart files is possible but not implemented.
 Changes  **still needing** implementation are the partitioning and disk allocation during the installation.
 4. Utilization of the nested virtualization via libvirt and vagrant may not be practical for utilizing a builder / ESXi Provider.
 5. An additional parameter needs to be accounted for in the custom vagrant ansible file to account for the confirmation to destroy a built vm.